fastai/course20/docs/deployment_seeme_ai.md

 ![SeeMe.ai follow up action](images/seeme_ai/seeme-ai-mobile-action-selection.png)

-When you upload your trained model, SeeMe.ai automatically converts it to [ONNX](https://onnx.ai/) and [Core ML](https://developer.apple.com/documentation/coreml), which enables you to install and use your AI Model on your device, even when you are offline.
-This feature is currently in preview.

 When the model is available to be installed, you will see the install button on the top right:

 ![SeeMe.ai install model offline](images/seeme_ai/seeme-ai-mobile-model-install-offline.png)